cbrummitt/Rocket_token_bot_tutorial/README.md

 Giving a token to someone is a way to say

 > Thank you!
 You have really helped me with my business plan.
-Let's keep interacting!
+Let's continue this conversation!

 At the end of the contest, venture capitalists and other investors will evaluate business plans.
 They will also decide which ones they want to fund.